 FireWall-1 FAQ: Using SecuRemote thru Linux MASQ to FireWall-1

-Please note: This content was from when I was operating my FireWall-1 FAQ site, which I stopped operating many years ago.
-For some reason people still have links to this stuff on the Internet and people are still looking for this stuff based on the attempted hits I still get for this content.
+Please note: This content was from when I was operating my FireWall-1 FAQ site, which I stopped operating in August 2005.
+For some reason people still have links to this stuff on the Internet that people are still clicking on.

-As a result, I am making this information available again AS IS.
-Given how old this information is, it is likely wildly inaccurate and I have no plans to update this information.
+I am making this information available again AS IS.
+Given how old this information is, it is likely wildly inaccurate.
+I have no plans to update this information.

 Using SecuRemote thru Linux MASQ to FireWall-1